-We wanted to let you know that we are here for you, and everyone across the country and world is in the same situation—students and professionals alike.
-We will get through this together!
-We are a strong community in PSUGD, and that will never change.
 We know you have questions, and we’ve got answers to some of the most common ones below.
-If you have more, please reach out to one of your full time faculty: Lis, Kate, Briar, Stephen, Meredith, Sean, and Cielle.
+If you have more, please reach out to one of your full time faculty: Lis, Kate, Briar, Thom, Stephen, Meredith, Sean, and garima.

 Frequently Asked Questions

-Where can I go to find information on what is open or closed?
+Where can I go to find information about PSU’s COVID-19 protocols?